JeffCoster/merge/cli.md

 The same approach can be used for regression testing your own html that is rendered with merger.

 It compares a baseline rendered html file, captured from a stable previous release, with html rendered with the current code of merger.
-The baseline, and newly rendered html, normally use the same html template, mapping file, and mocked dataSource content.
+The baseline, and newly rendered html, normally use the same html template, mapping file, and mocked dataSources content.
 However, to test new features, or for other reasons, the files and content can be edited to provide a new 'expected' baseline.

 If the test of baseline html compares to the current render, the console indicates a match, e.g.